 Restrictions with inconsistent payroll

 Pay-as-you-go workers' compensation requires consistent payroll.
 If you do not run at least one payroll per month, you run the risk of policy cancellation.
-If you anticipate a time period greater than 4 weeks without payroll, please contact NEXT Insurance at (866) 610-0063 to let them know.
+If you anticipate a time period greater than 4 weeks without payroll, contact NEXT Insurance at (866) 610-0063 to let them know.
 This will keep your policy intact and avoid having to repurchase insurance when this is needed in the future.

 Q: Why is my premium $XX amount?